hcji/hcji/README.md

 ### Hi there 👋

 - 🔭 I’m currently working for SUSTech (China PR) as postdoc researcher
-- 🌱 I’m currently learning statistical analysis and machine learning in biochemistry
+- 🌱 I’m good at statistical analysis and machine learning in biochemistry
 - 👯 I’m looking to collaborate on metabolomics and proteomics
 - 📫 How to reach me: ji.hongchao@foxmail.com